 The introduction of smart devices and the Internet of Things (IoT) have enabled businesses to streamline and automate many of their everyday processes that were previously human driven.
 From smart burglar alarms to sensors that detect irregular actions, there is the potential for businesses to transform the way they operate.
 Read how to keep your business data safe with IoT.

 Just like all organisations, charities are highly susceptible to fraudulent activity.
 In fact, the Office for National Statistics announced that fraud is the most reported crime in the UK and that the charity sector loses at least £150 million per year to it.
+Read how your charity can prevent fraud.

 The 25th May 2018 marks the day that the General Data Protection Regulation (GDPR) is being introduced and the rules on data security for businesses are becoming stricter.
 This raises the issue that directors and officers carry more liability than ever before, and industry experts are wondering whether they will soon be held personally liable for cyber-breaches.
+Read hoe this may affect your Directors and Officers liability and what your next steps are.